pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 the following generic descriptors as short-hand to indicate which specific types may be used:

-* dict-like : dict, OrderedDict, pd.Series
+* dict-like : dict, pd.Series
 * numeric : scalar, np.array, pd.Series.
 Typically int or float dtype.
 * array-like : np.array, pd.Series.
 Typically int or float dtype.